 As parents, we get so caught up in the day-to-day cycle of school, work, chores, dinner, and afterschool activities, that we forget to slow down and be present with our children.
-Including activities in our Advent calendar (the way we do it) encourages us to take a break from it all for a little bit each day during the busiest time of the year.
-These kids are growing so quickly that I don’t want to miss any of their young years, so I’m gonna keep on coming up with reasons to spend time with them while I can.
+Childhood is a precious gift to us all and comes with a timestamp that will expire in what feels like the blink of an eye.
+I see it in my own kids, as I’m sure you see it in yours.
+Family-centered activities in our Advent calendar (the way we do it) encourages us to take a break for a little bit each day during the busiest time of the year.

 The activities I’ve planned are simple, but there are a few that require some planning.
-They range from simply watching a movie with popcorn and tea, to making Gingerbread houses together.
-Some of them don’t require anything but a board game that everyone can play.
+They range from simply watching a movie with popcorn and tea to making Gingerbread houses together.
+Some of them don’t require anything except a board game that everyone can play.

-I’ve even included a blank one if you decide to add something different or prefer to hand write them.
+I also included a blank one if you decide to add something different or prefer to handwrite them instead.
 Add small candies or toys or whatever you want with the notes if you like.
 I usually add a combination of both.
 Last year I used candies.
-This year is a little different because my son happened to see the Lego Advent calendar at Target one day and asked for it every day since that day to buy it for him.
-So we did.
+This year is a little different because my son happened to see the Lego Advent calendar at Target one day and asked for it every day since then.
+So we got him one.

 Don’t worry, he still participates in the activities each day.
 He’s so excited about his Lego calendar that he doesn’t even mind his sister being in charge of the original calendar.
 It’s a win for both!

-And on that note, before you go, I’ll leave you with a peek of the pom-poms we made on the first day.
+And on that note, before you go, I’ll leave you with a starting tip.

-We’ve been having so much fun making these pom-poms.
+We had so much fun making them!
 I honestly did not expect the kids to like making them as much as they did.

 We used the Clover pom-pom maker that I found at Micheal’s craft store.